belatho/belatho.github.io/Sys_Config/iCloud_Calendar_in_Thunderbird.md

 1. An App-specific password
 2. A CalDav URL allowing to access this specific calendar

+Examples below are "made-up" but are very similar to actual results.
+This is meant to help you identify the right elements of information.

 ## How to generate an App-specific password

 - Go to icloud.com